olleicua/hcl/README.md

 baz["four"] = 4;
 ```

-It should be noted that unike Lisp, words in places besides the
+It should be noted that unlike Lisp, words in places besides the
 beginning of an S-expression are not symbols that can be manipulated
 as values, evaluated, or quoted to prevent evaluation.
 Rather they
 are simply identifiers and they work exactly as they would in